XIV. Questions and Answers on Dissecting “God-man Theory”

-Question 5: I’m still confused.
-Does Christ possess the image of God?
-God requires us to emulate Christ; if we live out Christ ultimately, does it prove that we could have the image of God, and become God?
+Question 5: I still don’t understand.
+Does Christ have the image of God?
+God has us emulate Christ, and in the end if we can live out Christ, wouldn’t we have the image of God?
+Then wouldn’t we become God?

 “God become flesh is called Christ, and so the Christ that can give people the truth is called God.
 There is nothing excessive about this, for He possesses the substance of God, and possesses God’s disposition, and wisdom in His work, that are unattainable by man.
 Those who call themselves Christ, yet cannot do the work of God, are frauds.
 Christ is not merely the manifestation of God on earth, but instead, the particular flesh assumed by God as He carries out and completes His work among man.
 This flesh is not one that can be replaced by just any man, but one that can adequately bear God’s work on earth, and express the disposition of God, and well represent God, and provide man with life” (“Only Christ of the Last Days Can Give Man the Way of Eternal Life” in The Word Appears in the Flesh).